-- 63% have a high school diploma or some college. - Low labor force participation rate of 31%. - 42% receiving Social Security. - Traditional, not trendy; opt for convenience and comfort not cutting edge. - Technology has its uses, but the bells and whistles are a bother. - Attentive to price, but not at the expense of quality, they prefer to buy American and natural products. - Radio and newspapers are the media of choice (after television).
+- · 63% have a high school diploma or some college. - Low labor force participation rate of 31%.

+- 42% receiving Social Security. - Traditional, not trendy; opt for convenience and comfort not cutting edge. - bells and whistles are a bother. - · Attentive to price, but not at the expense of quality, they prefer to buy American and natural products. - Radio and newspapers are the media of choice (after television).